 If on the one side the machine inherits this approach to a form of "natural urbanism", the other also grows out of the realization that the living biosphere is today itself understood as the product of human technology and science, and therefore is no longer natural.

-This idea was first developed by the authors when visiting two years ago (2013) the site of the greatest experiment in biospheric science of all times, Biosphere2, near Tucson in Arizona.
-The site, now converted into a research centre for the University of Arizona, once hosted the most complex self-contained reconstruction of the Earth's biosphere ever builtAs we approached the main Biosphere 2 greenhouse, the white steel space frame structure piercing through the thick vegetation in the forest biome’, clearly visible, immediately caught our attention.
+This idea was first developed by the authors when visiting two years ago (2014) the site of the greatest experiment in biospheric science of all times, Biosphere2, near Tucson in Arizona.
+The site, now converted into a research centre for the University of Arizona, once hosted the most complex self-contained reconstruction of the Earth's biosphere ever built.
+As we approached the main Biosphere 2 greenhouse, the white steel space frame structure piercing through the thick vegetation in the forest biome’, clearly visible, immediately caught our attention.

+fig5.
+Urban Morphogenesis Lab 2013-2014 - Biosphere2 inside the main biome.
+Photo, Marco Poletto

 The forest biome was once connected spatially with the ocean and desert biomes, reflecting the continuity within the real biosphere.
 These five biomes would, in fact, interact and self-organise, generating multiple transitions zones or, bio-tones.
 According to early theories of biospheric self-organization, allowing such a degree of freedom of differentiation would increase the resilience of the system, and possibly its ability to absorb CO2, produce oxygen, filter water and grow edible food.

-The original goal of the project was to create a self-contained space where people could survive in a self- sufficient manner (and indeed 8 of them, the biospherians, did live for a year sealed inside the structure).
+The original goal of the project was to create a self-contained space where people could survive in a self- sufficient manner (and indeed 8 of them, the biospherians, did live for two years [[WAS THIS NOT 2 YEARS? http://blogs.britannica.com/2011/09/years-glass-biosphere-2-mission/ Please give your reference]] inside the structure).
 It was about investigating the possibility to recreate our biosphere inside an enclosed artificial system, a man-made apparatus.

-Today, 30 years later, we can think of this unique experiment as taking place, in real-time, within biopshere1, a term reserved for the Earth’s own biopshere.
+Today, 30 years later, we can think of this unique experiment as taking place, in real-time, within biopshere1, a term reserved for the Earth’s own biosphere.
 Let's just consider for a moment, our globalized and interconnected world, where flows of material, energy and information that feed our contemporary cities now span continents.
 They connect points across biosphere1 as part of a resource-driven industry that is both necessary to the survival of our urbanising society and, potentially, detrimental to the wealth and well-being of its inhabitants.

 Now, let us consider that these connections comprise a global Urbansphere that wraps the world over and extensively exchanges with the earth’s biosphere at an incredible rate.
 The paradox is that while this Urbansphere has increasingly become our preferred habitat, it is also causing the greatest threats to our survival.